-The club launched an appeal for money to help with the extra costs of entering the competition.
+The club to help with the extra costs of entering the competition.

 But with the match - to be played at Crawley Down Gatwick's Haven Sportsfield - just days away, Vance is focused on the abilities of his team and the opposition.

 "They stepped up after half-time and showed they've got some considerable strength," he said.